Our Verdict

 Common questions about this comparison

-Which monitor has a better parent unit screen?
+Which monitor has a larger parent unit screen?

-The iFamily features a larger 7-inch 1080p display for clearer viewing.
-The ieGeek comes with a smaller 4.3-inch screen, though both offer 1080p camera resolution.
+The iFamily 7" monitor features a larger 7-inch 1080p display, while the ieGeek 1080P monitor comes with a 4.3-inch screen.

 Explore Other Categories